 Breakfast is bountiful and delicious.
 I have an omelet, sausage, bacon, potatoes, onions, OJ, a fresh pastry, cheese, and a pear half.

+This (photo) is the entrance to the Windhoek Country Club Resort and Casino.
 The resort grounds are impressive: nice swimming pool, golf course within steps of the pool, a circular man-made moving river that can be used for a leisurely float, conference facilities that will accommodate 800.
 This is one fancy place!

 After breakfast and Jim's half-hour or so nap in an easy chair in the lobby, we return to our room.
 Jim lies down on his bed and is back at his gurgling and chirping in no time.

 In mid-morning I decide to check with the front desk to see if our bags have arrived.
 Though several suitcases are in evidence, ours are not among them.
 The receptionist is kind enough to call the airport to get a report.
 Our possessions did arrive on the morning flight from Johannesburg and will be delivered here sometime this afternoon!